 • 20 December 2016: the final draft was validated by all partners.

-Read MA curriculum MA curriculum and the appendix with suggested teaching methods and starter bibliography the appendix.
+Read the MA curriculum and the appendix with suggested teaching methods and starter bibliography.